Pancreatic Cancer

 -

 Consider joining a cancer support group.
-Ask your health care provider for more information about local and online support groups.
-This may help you learn to cope with the stress of having pancreatic cancer.
+Ask your health care provider about local and online support groups.
+This may help you to cope with the stress of having pancreatic cancer.

 -